 Welcome to the fourth in my series of quick compact 35mm camera reviews.
 Over the coming weeks, I’ll be publishing a total of 12 of these articles as part of an upcoming 35mm compact camera mega test spanning cameras made from 1990 to 2003 – arguably the golden age of these pocketable beasts.
-You can find the full list of cameras being tested here.
+You can find the full list of cameras being tested and the finale here.

 I’ll be comparing image quality, durability, speed and overall performance for cameras ranging from the very high end of the 35mm compact camera world to the very low – or close to it.
 The final articles will cover my criteria and scoring in full.
 At over 12,000 words in total, it seems a sensible approach to break these mini-reviews out, rather than trying to cram everything onto a single page.

 Fujifilm made some nice mid-range compacts, but inexplicably, they are priced like premium compacts.
 I couldn’t bring myself to pay the prices being demanded for a Natura Classica or a Klasse.
 However, when a Fujifilm DL Super Mini came up for a reasonable price, I decided to include it in this test.
 (I wonder what the ‘DL’ stands for?
 Dinky Little Super Mini?)
 The Fujifilm DL Super Mini is not in the class of a Klasse, but it’s an exceptionally nice mid-range camera.